KonH/UDBase/Docs/Leaderboard.md

 ```
 void EndSend(bool result) {
-	// If you get result == true, request is succeded
+	// If you get result == true, request is succeeded
 }
 ```